philrz/super/docs/integrations/zeek/shaping-zeek-json.md

 along with the shaped and cropped variations.

-At these default settings, the shaper is well-suited for an iterative workflow with a goal of establishing full coverage of the NDJSON data with rich Zed types.
+At these default settings, the shaper is well-suited for an iterative workflow with a goal of establishing full coverage of the JSON data with rich Zed types.
 For instance, the [`has_error` function](../../language/functions/has_error.md) can be applied on the shaped output and any error values surfaced will point to fields that can be added to the type definitions in the shaper.